ml4ai/nli4wills-corpus/docs/index.md

 research described in the paper "Assessment of Legal Will Statements as Natural Language Inference", EMNLP 2022.

+The corpus is released in the `data/` directory as a 1.8MB .zip file:
+`corpus.zip`

+Code to preprocess the data and then fine-tune the models (as described in the EMNLP paper) are provided under the `src/` directory.

 # Disclaimer

 The information and resources made available in this Github repository